-On its breeding grounds, this tern frequently associates with Arctic Terns (Sterna paradisaea) in North America and Common Terns (S. hirundo longipennis) in Siberia.
+On its breeding grounds, this tern frequently associates with Arctic Tern (Sterna paradisaea) in North America and Common Tern (S. hirundo longipennis) in Siberia.
 Its distribution and abundance, breeding phenology, and habitat use are fairly well known, but its behaviors are not well described, although the species seems to share behaviors common to most tern species.
 Its molts and plumages, migrations, patterns of survival and mortality, and winter ranges are largely unknown.
 This species was believed to winter in the North Pacific Ocean, but specimens from the Philippines (subadults collected in May 1984) and sightings in Hong Kong (adults in fall of 1992) support speculation that it winters in the South Pacific near Australia and the Philippines.

 In Eurasia, the Aleutian Tern is known also as the Kamchatka Tern (Portenko 1973) or the White-fronted Tern (Dement'ev and Gladkov 1951), the latter name proposed because the species was then unknown from the Aleutian Islands.
 Thus, Harrison (Harrison 1984c) listed “White-fronted Tern” as an alternate name for the Aleutian Tern.
 Nevertheless, this species should not be confused with the White-fronted Tern (Sterna striata) of southeastern Australia and New Zealand, a separate species (see Harrison 1983b).